Respiratory failure

 Respiratory failure results from inadequate gas exchange by the respiratory system, meaning that the arterial oxygen, carbon dioxide, or both cannot be kept at normal levels.
 A drop in the oxygen carried in the blood is known as hypoxemia; a rise in arterial carbon dioxide levels is called hypercapnia.
 Respiratory failure is classified as either Type 1 or Type 2, based on whether there is a high carbon dioxide level, and can be acute or chronic.
 In clinical trials, the definition of respiratory failure usually includes increased respiratory rate, abnormal blood gases (hypoxemia, hypercapnia, or both), and evidence of increased work of breathing.
-Respiratory failure causes an altered mental status due to ischemia in the brain.
+Respiratory failure causes an altered state of consciousness due to ischemia in the brain.

 The typical partial pressure reference values are oxygen Pa O_{2} more than 80 mmHg (11 kPa) and carbon dioxide Pa CO_{2} less than 45 mmHg (6.0 kPa).

 Cause

-Several types of conditions can potentially result in respiratory failure:
+A variety of conditions can potentially result in respiratory failure.
+The etiologies of each type of respiratory failure (see below) may differ, as well.
+Different types of conditions may cause respiratory failure: